Stamps of the Camino de Santiago

 In many of the 150 Correos offices along the different routes of the Camino de Santiago, we have tourist postmarks that illustrate the great architectural, artistic and natural richness of these places.

+However, that is not our only jacobean postmark.
 Enter any Correos Office you may find along your Camino de Santiago to have your Credential stamped.

 We leave you with a gallery with the main tourist postmarks of the Way that you can find in our offices: